 If you prefer to work mostly from home, consider doing something that can be done online.

-You can leverage your skills that you’ve built during your career such as project management and research and change them into organizing events or doing customer research.
+You can leverage the skills that you’ve built during your careers such as project management and research and change them into organizing events or doing customer research.

 You could also be a virtual assistant or a freelance writer, the choices are endless!

-If you’re active and healthy, prefer to go outdoors and meet new people, you could be a barista or be a tour guide.
+If you’re active and healthy and prefer to go outdoors and meet new people, you could be a barista or a tour guide.